 The Directors of the Company during the year under review were Alan Moore, Paul Thomas and Colin Wood.
-Biographical information on the Directors is shown on page 30.
-The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement.
-All of the Directors are nonexecutives and all are independent, except Paul Thomas who is Chairman of the Ventus Funds' Investment Committee of the Investment Manager.
-In accordance with the Company's Articles of Association and the Financial Reporting Council's UK Corporate Governance Code and the Listing Rules of the Financial Conduct Authority, all directors will retire at the annual general meeting ("AGM") and being eligible, will offer themselves for re-election.
-As all directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their roles, the Board recommends they be reelected at the AGM.
+Biographical information on the Directors is shown on page 34.
+The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement, All of the Directors are nonexecutives and all are independent, except Paul Thomas who is Chairman of the Ventus Funds' Investment Committee of the Investment Manager.

+In accordance with the Company's Articles of Association, the Financial Reporting Council's UK Corporate Governance Code and the Listing Rules of the Financial Conduct Authority, all Directors will retire at the AGM and being eligible, will offer themselves for re-election.
+As all Directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their roles, the Board recommends they be re-elected at the AGM